SMU-CATCO/UVP/README.md

 <img src="uvp_example_1.gif" alt="UVP GUI">

+The components of the GUI, shown above, are the following:
+* **2D RC Visual**: Shows the RC geometry for each value of *s*, the reaction coordinate.
+The 2D image for each frame is generated using modified source code from the Atomic Simulation Environment (ASE) Python library.<sup>3,4</sup>
+* **RC Visual Control Panel**: Enables the user to control the value of *s*, thereby changing the 2D RC visual as well.
+The user can do this in four ways: moving the slider with their mouse, entering a new value of *s* in the text box (followed by pressing "Jump to s value" or just pressing return), animating the reaction in the forward ("Forward") or reverse ("Reverse") directions or moving the next or previous *s* values ("Step Forward" or "Step Backward", respectively), or skipping to the key points along the reaction coordinate ("First Point", "Transition State", or "Last Point").
+The frame rate for the animation can be controlled by specifying the rate in the text box on the bottom-left side of the window (25 fps by default). **Note:** Frame rates higher than 25 fps may cause the GUI to crash.
+However, there is no risk of crashing if the slider is used instead to manually animate the reaction.
+The user can move the slider as fast they would like without a higher risk of crashing.
+* **RP Curvature and RC Energy Plots**: Interactive plots showing the RP curvature and RC energy as a function of *s*.
+When the red tracers are enabled, the user can more easily see which values of the curvature and energy correspond to a given value of *s*.
+To prevent the GUI from crashing, the tracers must be disabled prior to running the animation.

 ## License Information
 UVP is released under the GNU General Public License version 3.0 or any later version.

 ## References
 [1] Kalescky, R.; Santos-Jr., C. V.; Tao, Y.; Zou, W.; Freindorf, M.; Cremer, D.; Kraka, E. URVA2025.
-Computational and Theoretical Chemistry Group (CATCO), Southern Methodist University: Dallas, TX, USA, 2025.
+Computational and Theoretical Chemistry Group (CATCO), Southern Methodist University: Dallas, TX, USA, **2025**.

-[2] Fleming, K.; Kraka, E. Examining Interstellar Ion-Neutral Reactions Using the Unified Reaction Valley Approach: The Case of the CCl<sup>+</sup> + CH<sub>3</sub>CN Reaction.
-ACS Earth & Space Chem.
-2025, 9, 1837–1847.
+[2] Fleming, K.; Kraka, E. Examining Interstellar Ion-Neutral Reactions Using the Unified Reaction Valley Approach: The Case of the CCl<sup>+</sup> + CH<sub>3</sub>CN Reaction. <u>ACS Earth & Space Chem.</u> **2025**, <u>9</u>, 1837–1847.

+[3] Bahn, S. R.; Jacobsen, K. W. An Object-Oriented Scripting Interface to a Legacy Electronic Structure Code. <u>Comput.
+Sci.
+Eng.</u> **2002**, <u>4</u>, 56–66.

+[4] Larsen, A. H.; Mortensen, J. J.; Blomqvist, J.; Castelli, I. E.; Christensen, R.; Du lak, M.; Friis, J.; Groves, M. N.; Hammer, B.; Hargus, C. et al. The Atomic Simulation Environment—A Python Library for Working With Atoms. <u>J. Phys.:Condens.
+Matter<u> **2017**, <u>29</u>, 273002.